 Kaya's proprietary AI tools offer smart recommendations, helping their team of experienced marketers deliver exceptional work 10 times faster.
 Here is how Kaya stacks up with the in-house marketing team and freelancers.

-The cost difference between a lean, experienced team of 3: In-house marketing team vs. hiring Kaya vs. freelancers
+Cost comparison: In-house marketing team vs. hiring Kaya vs. freelancers

 In-house marketing team Kaya Freelancers